PyExplorer/scrapy_errors_statistic/README.md

 Docs
 --
+The script has one command "errors" and 2 required and 1 optional parameters.

 **Required parameters**:

-*order is required*

-**job** - job key string in format project_id/spider_id/job_id,

-where all the components are integers.
+**job** - job key string in format project_id/spider_id/job_id, where all the components are integers.

-**-a (--apikey)** - APIKEY to ScrapinghubClient

-(Your Scrapinghub API key is available at
+**-a (--apikey)** - APIKEY for ScrapinghubClient (Your Scrapinghub API key is

-https://app.scrapinghub.com/account/apikey after you sign up with the service.)
+available at https://app.scrapinghub.com/account/apikey after you sign up with the service.)

-APIKEY also can be set with as SH_APIKEY in your environment

-so not necessary to set it with -a in the future
+APIKEY also can be set with as SH_APIKEY in your environment so not necessary to set it with -a in the future

-**errors** - run for errors report

 ```
-$ python3 scrapy-la.py 10/10/10 - a fhkdjsafhsd errors'
+$ python3 scrapy-la.py errors 10/10/10 -a <APIKEY>'
 ```

-**Optional parameters**
+**Optional parameters for errors**

 **-m (--max)** - Set max urls to output for each type of log (errors)

 *default:* 3

 ```
-$ python3 scrapy-la.py 10/10/10 -m 5 errors
+$ python3 scrapy-la.py errors 10/10/10 -a <APIKEY> -m 5
 ```

 Contributing
 --

 To contribute, pick an issue to work on and leave a comment saying that you've taken the issue.

 Don't forget to mention when you want to submit the pull request.

 Launch tests